 Many brands acknowledge the dynamic marketing capabilities of social media.
 They are using social media platforms to raise brand awareness, engage people, acquire new customers, and increase conversions.

 According to the Q2 2017 Sprout Social Index, engaging with customers on social media can prompt them to make a purchase.

 48% of consumers are more likely to make a purchase when you answer their questions on social media.
-And 46% of them value promotions and contests, while 42% of them would convert if you provide educational content.
+46% of them value promotions and contests and 42% of them would convert if you provide educational content.
 These stats are enough to prove what a significant role social media plays in B2C marketing.

 And, if you’re a B2C brand, the interactive nature of social media makes it easier for you to connect with, engage, and convert your audience into loyal customers.
 All you need is an effective B2C social media marketing strategy to market your brand, products, or services.

 But how can you develop an effective social media strategy when you don’t know which channels to choose?

 How to Choose the Right B2C Social Media Marketing Channels for Your Brand

 With over 200 social media channel options, including a dozen mainstream channels, it may seem difficult to determine the right channels for your brand promotions.